tldr-pages/tldr/pages/common/tsort.md

 > Perform a topological sort.

-- Performs a topological sort consistent with a partial sort per line of input broken up into elements separated by blanks:
+- Perform a topological sort consistent with a partial sort per line of input broken up into elements separated by blanks:

 `tsort {{file}}`